If MATLAB is not launching properly, and you are not receiving any License Manager Errors, then you may be experiencing

 - Browse to the following folder: C:\Users\%username%\AppData\Roaming\MathWorks\MATLAB

-- Delete or rename the folder for your release of MATLAB, e.g R2020b.
+- Rename the folder for your release of MATLAB, e.g R2020b to R2020b_old.
 Do not remove any folder that ends with "_licenses".

-The preferences folder will be recreated automatically when you start MATLAB.
+The preferences will be regenerated automatically when you start MATLAB.

 If you are using a roaming profile, please see the related article:

 Problem #2: Security software or other third party software interfering with MATLAB

 Check any of your security software logs to see if it is preventing MATLAB to start properly.
 Programs such as Symantec, McAfee, Kaspersky, AVAST, TrendMicro, BitDefender, and Webroot have all been known to prevent proper MATLAB startup.

 If necessary, set exceptions so that MATLAB can start.
 You may need to consult your IT staff or your security software vendor for assistance in creating exceptions.